100 Years of the Federal Reserve System

 "The second in the Oklahoma Historical Society's Popular Culture Series, Oklahoma @ the Movies gives readers an intimate, insider's view of the Sooner State's impact on Hollywood over the motion-picture industry's hundred-year history.
 This is a lively and entertaining story-the story of Sooner State stardom!"

-Contributing authors include: Elizabeth Anthony, Gary Rhodes, Bill Moore, Hugh Foley, Steve Gragert, Debra Spindle, Guy Logsdon, Bobby Weaver, John McConnel, Loretta Jackson, Dianna Everett, Ryan LaCroix, Larry O'Dell Brian Hearn, John Wooley, and Gray Frederickson.
+Contributing authors include: Elizabeth Anthony, Gary Rhodes, Bill Moore, Hugh Foley, Steve Gragert, Debra Spindle, Guy Logsdon, Bobby Weaver, John McConnel, Loretta Jackson, Dianna Everett, Ryan LaCroix, Larry O'Dell, Brian Hearn, John Wooley, and Gray Frederickson.
 The book is available now for $34.99.
-Contact the Okahoma History Center Museum Store to purchase - 405-522-5214.
+Visit our online store to purchase or call 405-522-5214.

 Oklahoma & The Day That Will Live In Infamy